koreo-dev/koreo.dev/docs/overview/overview.md

 and possibly transform, the outputs from one piece of Logic into another's inputs, then return an overall result.

-Workflows specify an entry point, the Logic to be run, how they should be run, and map values between the Logic of each step.
+Workflows specify a trigger resource, the Logic to be run, how they should be run, and map values between the Logic of each step.
 The Logic to be run is specified within "steps".
-The Workflow entry point is specified as a special `configStep`.
-It is unique in that it receives the triggering values as an input.
-This allows context to be passed into a Workflow, but discourages tightly coupling steps to the configuration structure.

-Additional Logic is specified as a list of steps.
-Each Workflow step may provide input values to the Logic it references, and may map return values from previous steps into another step's inputs.
+Each Workflow step may provide input values to the Logic it references and may map return values from previous steps into another step's inputs.
 The input mappings are analyzed to automatically determine the execution order for Logic, and the steps may run concurrently where possible.
 Steps may specify conditions and state to be surfaced into the trigger resource's status.

+Workflows can also be _nested_ as sub-Workflows to construct composable processes.

 ### FunctionTest